apache/arrow-rs/arrow/CONTRIBUTING.md

 support many SIMD instructions.
 See the Performance Tips section at the end of <https://crates.io/crates/arrow>

-To ensure your code is fully vectorized, we recommend getting familiar with tools like <https://rust.godbolt.org/> (again being sure to set `RUSTFLAGS`) and only once you've exhausted that avenue think of reaching for manual SIMD.
+To ensure your code is fully vectorized, we recommend becoming familiar with tools like <https://rust.godbolt.org/> (again being sure to set `RUSTFLAGS`) and only once you've exhausted that avenue think of reaching for manual SIMD.
-Generally the hard part is getting the algorithm structured in such a way that it can be vectorized, regardless of what goes and generates those instructions.
+Generally the hard part is getting the algorithm structured in such a way that it can be vectorized, regardless of what generates those instructions.

 # Releases and publishing to crates.io